Esbern/semanticGIS/content/Geospatial Practice/Project Scoping/index.md

 This is the "why" of the project.
 We start by deconstructing the client's brief to define a precise, answerable question and the tangible outputs required.

-- **Deconstruct the Brief**: Your first step is correct: analyze the brief.
+- **Deconstruct the Brief**: Your first step is correct: analyse the brief.
 The goal is to translate a business or research need into a geospatial question.

 - **Define the Analytical Workflow**: You've identified two primary types.
 Let's refine the terminology for clarity, as "Exploitative" can have unintended connotations.